onaio/ansible-nifi/README.md

 Dependencies
 ------------

-NiFi requires java and Stouts.backup
+- Java >=8 for NiFi
+- Stouts.backup for backups

 Example Playbook
 ----------------